CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 - Load training data from larger files in Azure Files instead of small/medium dataset files in GitHub
 - Load training data from a SQL/relational database in Azure
-- ML Model Versioning: Set a version per each model created and decouple the ML lifecycle from the application lifecycle.
+- ML Model Versioning: Set a version per each model created and decouple the ML model lifecycle from the end-user application lifecycle.
 - Integration with Azure ML and MLFlow

 I might write additional Blog Posts on those topics extending the working areas started from this current blog post towards new possibilities for more advanced scenarios.

 # Get started with ML.NET 1.0!